anup-moitra/foundational-linux-training/01-understanding-linux-concepts/01-everyday-linux.md

 To deepen my understanding, I created a hands-on project where I explored and documented Linux in the devices I use every day:
 [Project 01: Linux Around Me](https://github.com/anup-moitra/foundational-linux-training/blob/main/Projects/01-linux-around-me.md)

-Feel free to explore—it shows how these concepts connect to real life, and might inspire you to do the same!
+Feel free to explore.
+It shows how these concepts connect to real life and might even inspire you to do the same!

 ### 🏁 Conclusion